Choosing with unknown causal information: Action-outcome probabilities for decision making can be grounded in causal models: Classical Decision Making

-\end{theorem} This theorem states that if a rational decision maker does not know the precise probabilities of outcomes given that an action is taken, then she must choose \textit{as if} having in mind a probability assignment to the uncertainties in her environment and use such probabilities to calculate the expected utility with respect to a subjective utility function that represents her preferences.
-This result also gives a precise definition of \textit{subjective probability} as a quantification of uncertainty which is used to make good decisions.
-See \citeauthor{hens1992note} \cite{hens1992note}, \citeauthor{bernardo2000bayesian} \cite{bernardo2000bayesian}, and \citeauthor{gilboa2009decision} \cite{gilboa2009decision} for further details.
-See \citeauthor{ellsberg1961risk} \cite{ellsberg1961risk} and \citeauthor{binmore2008rational} \cite{binmore2008rational} for critiques of the Savage axioms.
+\end{theorem} This theorem states that if a rational decision maker does not know the precise probabilities of outcomes given that a certain action has been taken, then she must choose \textit{as if} having in mind a probability assignment to the uncertainties in her environment and use such probabilities to calculate the expected utility with respect to a subjective utility function that represents her preferences.
+This result also gives a precise definition of \textit{subjective probability} as a quantification of uncertainty which is used to make good decisions \citep{gilboa2009decision}.
+See \citep{hens1992note,bernardo2000bayesian}, and \citep{gilboa2009decision} for further details.
+See \citep{ellsberg1961risk,tversky1975critique,tversky1989rational,binmore2008rational,gilboa2009always} and \citep{cite-key} for critiques of the coherence axioms.